A nonlinear quantum neural network framework for entanglement engineering: Results

 \section{Results}

 The first mandatory question to assess is the boost offered by nonlinearities inside our optimization scheme.
 A Monte Carlo analysis of this key question for the noiseless pure-states scenario is offered.
-The main outcomes hereafter displayed will leverage the numerical evidence and focus on a step-by-step analysis, starting from 5 low-noise qubits up to 10 fully noisy qubits.
+The main outcomes hereafter displayed will leverage the numerical evidence and focus on a step-by-step analysis, starting from 5 low-noise qubits up to 10 in NISQ scenario.

-{\bf Activation functions advantage -- } The histograms in Fig.\,\,\ref{fig:monte carlo} in the Appendix \ref{sec:pure states} display the validity of our hypothesis: (i) from the Monte Carlo analysis of $10^5$ random noiseless circuits, we show that the use of nonlinear functions offers a significant boost for the entanglement production, and (ii) in this regime, because the Meyer-Wallach is both an entanglement cost function and a valid validation metric, we can scale up to 20 qubits simply by implementing the SC topology for almost pure states, see Fig.~\ref{fig:20 qubits}.
+{\bf Activation functions advantage -- } The histograms in Fig.\,\,\ref{fig: 5 monte carlo} displays the validity of our hypothesis: (i) from the Monte Carlo analysis of $10^5$ random noiseless circuits, we show that the use of nonlinear functions offers a significant boost for the entanglement production, and (ii) in this regime, because the Meyer-Wallach is both an entanglement cost function and a valid validation metric, we can scale up to 20 qubits simply by implementing the SC topology for almost pure states, see Fig.~\ref{fig:20 qubits}.